basharal/filesystem/README.md

   be used for production since it can overflow the stack.
 - Don't support moving where the destination is a directory, but source is a file.
   Both src/destination need to be files.
-- Lots of cases that should be tested but didn't have time (i.e, ).
+- Lots of cases that should be tested but didn't have time.
+There are probably bugs.
+- Don't support spaces in paths in the command-line (filesystem supports them though)

 ## Possible Extensions